 I’ve always been affected by books.
 As the youngest in a large, boisterous family, I developed early the ability to work — write even — amidst a racket.
 Paula Boock

 This docudrama recreates the story of Radio Hauraki: a bunch of rebel DJs whose cause was bringing rock’n’roll to the radios of 60s NZ youth.
-Their fight for the right to broadcast saw the crew take to the Hauraki Gulf high seas on a pirate vessel.
-Director Charlie Haskell films the recreations from the point of view of late DJ Rick Grant, and cuts them together with interviews with the protagonists, animations and Hard Day’s Night-style japes.
-Based on the book Radio Pirates by Adrian Blackburn, Pirates screened on TV One on 27 July 2014.
+Their fight for the right to broadcast involved a pirate vessel in the Hauraki Gulf.
+Director Charlie Haskell films the recreations from the point of view of late DJ Rick Grant, and cuts them together with interviews with the protagonists, animation and Hard Day’s Night-style japes.
+Based on Adrian Blackburn's book Radio Pirates, the telefilm debuted on TV One on 27 July 2014.
+It was nominated for a Moa Award for Best TV Feature.

 The concept of this short doco was to give its subjects the opportunity to tell their own stories straight to camera.
 Filmmakers Robyn Paterson and Paula Boock gave attendees of Auckland's annual Big Gay Out an invitation to go into a self-operated video booth, and answer the question ‘What does home mean to you?’.
 The candid results are snapshots of LGBT experiences and searches for identity and belonging.
 Queer Selfies featured on TV’s 20/20 and was made as part of Loading Docs, a series of three-minute long Kiwi films created for online distribution.